 · the hair comes out with more difficulty because the follicle membranes harden more and more

 · the hair cannot take advantage of the proteins, vitamins, and minerals that we consume because it has little blood circulation.
 Therefore, it does not grow strong and healthy

 · the anagen, or hair growth phase, shortens over time

 · Finally, the hair does not grow in the affected follicles

 Hair growth is a cycle and has four phases: anagen, catagen, telogen, and exogen.
-When those four stages have been completed, it returns back to the anagen phase, which is where the hair grows.
+When those four stages are complete, it goes back to the anagen phase, where the hair grows.

-Male pattern hair loss begins when in the anagen phase, which is where the hair grows, it does not grow back with the same thickness, but thinner.
+Male pattern hair loss begins when in the anagen phase, which is where the hair grows, does not grow back the same thickness but is somewhat thinner.

-To understand this better, you can read the article Telogen Effluvium.
-In a next article I will talk about how to counteract DHT.
+To understand this better, you can read the telogen effluvium article.
+Soon, I will talk about how to counteract dht.